texadactyl/diyca/README.md

 werkzeug
 ```

-Feel free to contact richard.elkins@gmail.com for inquiries and issues, especially if you find any bugs.
+Feel free to open an issue for bugs and enhancement requests.
 I'll respond as soon as I can.

 Richard Elkins